Walker County Fair - General Rules

 - The WCFA reserves the right to require animal health certificates.
 Health inspections and diagnostic tests may be made before or after animals are on the livestock-show premises for exhibitor and animal safety, or to inaugurate disease-control procedures which may become necessary in emergencies as determined by animal-health officials.

-- In addition to the Texas Department of Health inspection of all show animals, each Grand Champion, Reserve Champion, and one other random selection in each class/category of meat/market-division animals will be tested for zero tolerance for any undisclosed drug, chemical, or feed additive immediately following the judging phase.
-Parent or Legal Guardian and a Division Committee member must be in attendance during testing.
+- In addition to the Texas Department of Health inspection of all show animals, each Grand Champion, Reserve Champion, and one other random selection in each class/category of meat/market–division animals will be tested for zero tolerance for any undisclosed drug, chemical, or feed additive.
+Immediately following the judging phase a specimen will be collected.
+Parent or Legal Guardian and a Division Committee member must be in attendance during specimen collection or provide authority for Walker County Fair officials to collect the specimen for poultry and rabbits.

 - Any entry violating the Walker County Fair Livestock Show Code of Ethics will be disqualified.
 No reordering of the judged ranking of the animals will take place (i.e., the Reserve Champion will not be elevated to the Grand Champion position following the disqualification of the Grand Champion.)